numworks/epsilon/liba/README.txt

 We need a very small subset of the functionality provided by the standard C library.
-We could use an available libc implementation, but those are usually way to large and may have problematic licenses.
+We could use an available libc implementation, but those are usually way too large and may have problematic licenses.

 It wouldn't even be fair to call liba a libc at all since it doesn't come close to implementing a significant portion of the standard.
 However, we do need some